 Breast enhancement with either saline or silicone prostheses remains one of the most consistently high satisfaction surgeries available.
 Saline prostheses have the advantage of a smaller incision for placement and no need for prosthesis monitoring.
-Silicone implants do require monitoring as per FDA recommendations, which consists of breast MRIs at least every 3 years.
+Silicone implants do require monitoring as per FDA recommendation, which consists of a breast MRI at least every 3 years.
 In addition, the age requirement for silicone prostheses is 22.

 The recovery from cosmetic breast implant surgery is substantially improved in recent years with routine use of PEC1 and serratus anterior plane ultrasound-guided regional anesthetic blocks at the time of surgery using very long-acting (72 hour) injectable anesthetic agent (liposomal bupivacaine).
 With these state-of-the-art techniques, recovery is much more comfortable, and most patients use Tylenol and Celebrex, neither of which is an opioid.

 As with any surgery, Dr. Lindsey will have to take a history and perform a physical examination.
 Patient safety is priority one.
 Dr. Lindsey and his team are here to assist you making a fully-informed decision and to deliver the beautiful result you are looking for.